comminutus/monero/README.md

 _/var/lib/monero_.

 ### User/Group
 Because the container uses Chainguard's image as a base, the `monerod` process is run as non-root.
+The username and group name the process runs as is `nonroot`.
+The UID and GID are set to 65532.

 ### Ports
 The container exposes the following ports: